Armin12/classification-business-data/README.md

 Here, we have introduced a general framework for getting, cleaning, visualizing, preprocessing, and classification of business data.

-The example we solved here is extracted from [here](https://opendata.datainfogreffe.fr/explore/?q=Chiffres+Cl%C3%A9s&sort=modified).
-In this example, T and NE are arbitrary columns with numerical values over three years.
+The data used in the example we solved is extracted from [here](https://opendata.datainfogreffe.fr/explore/?q=Chiffres+Cl%C3%A9s&sort=modified).
+T and NE are arbitrary columns with numerical values over three years.